FurrO2/java-to-bedrock-pack-converter/README.md

+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP
+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP
+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP
+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP
+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP
+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP
+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP
+## This Converter is for TESTING ONLY AND ONLY FOR 1.21.4 RP

 # 🛠️ Java ➜ Bedrock Resource Pack Converter

 Hello, I'm FurrO2, i'm new here and don't really know how to use Github well, sorry in advance !
 I don't have much talent in the development field, but I've been trying to create a Java resource pack converter to Bedrock for the game, capable of supporting versions higher than 1.21.4.
 My mission is to offer a simple tool that allows anyone to easily convert a Java resource pack in just a few clicks, making it compatible with Geyser.